 - How to involve the maximum number of stakeholders in the development of clusters (both within clusters and beyond)?

 - How can the state effectively support cluster development in view of the extremely ambitious goals and hard budget constraints?

 State Secretary – Deputy Minister of Economic Development of the Russian Federation

 Participants and experts

-Head, Department of Innovation and Industrial Policy, Lipetsk Region
+Head, Department of Innovation and Industry Policy of Lipetsk Region

 Chairman, the Government of Ulyanovsk region

 Minister of Economy of the Republic of Tatarstan